 |Morrosaurus||Around 3 metres (10 feet)||Around 45 kg (100lbs)||Antarctica||Dinosaur|

 Prehistoric Planet 2: Islands Recap

-Episode 1 focusses on islands and will take us to Europe, Madagascar and even down to Antarctica as they were 66 million years ago.
+Episode 1 of prehistoric planet 2 focusses on islands and will take us to Europe, Madagascar and even down to Antarctica as they were 66 million years ago.

 Prehistoric Planet 2: Rafting

 The episode opens with images of the aftermath of a severe storm and the in spate ( flooding) rivers with branches and other debris flowing down them towards the sea.
 These little floating islands are not empty, and various prehistoric animals have been caught in them,

 a pterosaur is resting on one of these when it id disturbed by a Mosasaurus, both unnamed, while the pterosaur is able to escape by flying away the next dinosaur we see, Zalmoxes, is not able and the floating raft he is on is not going to stop a 30 plus foot Mosasaurus from making him lunch.

 Zalmoxes makes a bolt for a larger island to try to get away from the mosasaur and ends up succeeding and meeting other Zalmoxes on the larger raft.
 In an example of, possible at least, Ocean dispersal, they drift out to see and it is hinted that they may land on a different shore and eventually create a new species. ( though as its 66 million years ago there wasn’t much time to do that before a giant asteroid smacked into the earth and killed most of the dinosaurs!)